collective/gatsby-theme-plone/README.md

 # Doing component shadowing

-#### component shadowing a process in which we shadow a component provided by themes with the new ones.
+#### component shadowing is a process in which we shadow a component provided by themes with the new ones.
 Basically component shadowing is a process in which we overwrite the content which theme provided bydefault.

 - steps for doing component shadowing
   1. Create src/gatsby-theme-plone/components folder